 Qualifying Report: Honda Indy Toronto

-The race will be broadcast live on NBC Sports Network starting at 3 p.m.
+The Honda Indy Toronto will be streamed live on Peacock and IndycarLive.com tomorrow starting at 1:30 p.m.
 ET.